Heartburn can be a precursor to other problems: seek treatment

-If your heartburn symptoms cannot be managed with medication, Dr. Ranvir Singh, Dr. Stephen Rashbaum, or Dr. Nitin J. Parikh may require further testing to properly diagnose and treat your symptoms.
+If your heartburn symptoms cannot be managed with medication, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, or Dr. Long B. Nguyen may require further testing to properly diagnose and treat your symptoms.
 The most common procedures performed to investigate Heartburn include the following:

 Heartburn Trigger Foods

 The following list is comprised of foods that are typically known to ‘trigger’ Heartburn symptoms.

 - Raw Onions